 - Skip the washer completely and hand wash sweaters instead.
 It is important to wash and dry sweaters correctly.

-- While we love them, the nails on pets can be particularly harsh on loosely knitted clothes.
+- The nails on pets can be particularly harsh on loosely knitted clothes.